chipjarred/MacMenuBar/README.md

 }
 ```

-As you can see, this ads a new menu called `Debug` to the menu bar.
-It contains a menu item called `Show Log`, but what's different about our previous `TextMenuItem` examples, is that now we're specifying both a key equivalent for the menu item, and an action closure that is called when the menu item is selected.
-If you don't want a key equivalent for your menu item, you can specify `.none` or just omit it altogether.
+As you can see, this adds a new menu called `Debug` to the menu bar.
+It contains a menu item called `Show Log`, but what's different about our previous `TextMenuItem` examples is that now we're specifying both a key equivalent for the menu item, and an action closure that is called when the menu item is selected.
+If you don't want a key equivalent for your menu item, you can specify `.none`.